New Milford High School (Connecticut)

 New Milford High School is a public high school in New Milford, Connecticut.
 Currently, approximately 1,238 students attend the school.
 Although a majority of the students attending the school are from New Milford, others are from the nearby town of Sherman.
 The school is located at 388 Danbury Road in the town of New Milford and is a part of the New Milford School District.
 Other high schools in the district include the Canterbury School and the Faith Church Preparatory School, although New Milford High School is the only public high school.

 Athletics

 The New Milford High School Boys' cross-country (X-Country) team won its tenth consecutive Southwest Conference (SWC) title in 2011.

 Miscellaneous

 New Milford is also known for appearing in the film "Zero Day" as, "Iroquois High".

+It’s theatre department has had many successful productions over the years, most notably a production of Legally Blonde.
+This production featured Meadow Hall as Vivienne Kensington, who went to the 2025 Jimmy Awards for her portrayal as that role.